oracle-livelabs/oci/digital-twin/03-train-ad-model/train-ad-model.md

 ![Create Project](./images/imageCP4.png " ")

-**If you have NOT completed the previous Labs (01 and 02),**
+**If you have NOT completed the previous Labs (01 and 02) or do not have training dataset csv created**
-- Click to download the [Training Dataset](https://objectstorage.us-ashburn-1.oraclecloud.com/p/acYNc4cXnHYGEA4r-oZZD0gMicUNspuHgSGORi96Wop10Yqwjr_xXi23XLheIXsK/n/orasenatdpltintegration03/b/AD_bucket/o/AD_train_6cycle.csv).
+- Click to download the [Training Dataset](https://objectstorage.us-ashburn-1.oraclecloud.com/p/Pykqyw1ubDfUu0Q224IfmJmCYgiKEpJsSyg9oQGDLwhJk86XGchw8yPD4k_LSF9o/n/orasenatdpltintegration03/b/digitaltwin/o/test_data.csv).
-- TODO: add step upload training data to object storage
+- Upload the training dataset csv you just downloaded to Object Storage Bucket.
+Follow Lab 1 Task 3 to navigate to Bucket.

 ## Task 2: Create a Data Asset